 Next week, the HarperDB team is putting on one final virtual event to close out 2020.
 If you want to go deeper into WebSocket and what it can do for you, you should RSVP!
 We will be joined by Casne Systems Engineer, Carl Argabright, to chat about all things WebSocket and explore a case study using WebSocket as the fastest method for collecting high resolution data for analytics.
 The event will be on December 8th (that’s only FIVE days away!) at 5:00pm PST.
 (No worries if you can’t make it live, if you RSVP you’ll receive a recording of the event afterwards!)

 If you prefer written tutorials and content, Ethan Arrowood just wrote this excellent tutorial on HarperDB and WebSocket.
 You can check out the HarperDB WebSocket Client in the HarperDB Developer Marketplace.
-As always, send me feedback and tell me what I missed when it comes the wonderful world of WebSocket.
-Or if you have suggestions for what I should cover next in this series please LMK!
+As always, send me feedback and tell me what I missed when it comes to the wonderful world of WebSocket.
+Or if you have suggestions for what I should cover next in this series please LMK on my original post!